4g-13Eh/ByteBazaar/README.md

     ```.env
     SECRET_KEY=JWS-Key
     ```
-You'll also need to adjust the values inside of the [.env](example.env) file in the root direcotry.
+You'll also need to adjust the values inside the [.env](example.env) file in the root directory.
 This file is used by Docker Compose to inject values into the containers.
 ```.env
 MARIADB_USER=USERNAME
 MARIADB_PASSWORD=PASSWORD